Is Adobe Acrobat Redaction Safe? Real Failures Examined

 The "Adobe Tax": time and labor cost

-In high-stakes industries, the "Adobe Tax" isn't just the license fee; it's the labor cost of manual verification.
+In legal discovery, HIPAA compliance, and FOIA production, the "Adobe Tax" isn't just the license fee.
+It's the labor cost of manual verification.
 Because Adobe requires a human to find, mark, and verify every instance of sensitive data, the time savings with AI are exponential as document size increases.

 Scenario: Redacting all PII (names, SSNs, addresses, signatures) in a messy, scanned PDF.